EnderdracheLP/QuestSounds/rl-notes.md

 - Fix potential crashes by removing unnecessary coroutine

 Features:
-  NEW: In-Game Menu for selecting sound files and enabling/disabling custom sounds.
+  In-Game Menu for selecting sound files and enabling/disabling custom sounds.
   Support for OGG, MP3, WAV, MP2 and AIFF/AIF file formats!
   Creates QuestSounds folder at /sdcard/ModData/com.beatgames.beatsaber/Mods/ which contains the sub-folders for the sounds.